 Who will assess your performance and what information will they be given?

 We'll give you the names of your assessors once they have been appointed.
-An assessment team usually comprises:
+The team will include:

 - a medically qualified team leader